cbmarcum/lazybones/lazybones-gradle-plugin/README.md

 installed to.

-Since Skeletor publishing uses a manifest file and doesn't upload to Bintray like Lazybones did, these properties are not currenly used but left in case they are needed for customized builds.
+Since Skeletor publishing uses a manifest file and doesn't upload to Bintray like Lazybones did, these properties are not currently used but left in case they are needed for customized builds.

 * `licenses` - a list of license names, such as "Apache-2.0".